aolney/ct-modular-book/docs/10-com-mod-controllers.md

 This leads to the idea that sequencing involves both [positive space and negative space](https://en.wikipedia.org/wiki/Figure%E2%80%93ground_(perception)): positive space where musical events occur and negative space elsewhere.

 This idea of positive and negative space can be seen clearly in step based sequencers that allow steps without events, such as the trigger sequencers discussed in Chapter \@ref(controllers).
-However, a step-based conceptualization of sequencing leads to a limitation that a step should represent the smallest duration event, and such fine granularity naturally leads to more steps being empty.
+However, a step-based conceptualization of sequencing leads to the limitation that a step should represent the smallest duration event, and such fine granularity naturally leads to more steps being empty.
 An event-based conceptualization that flexibly represents the start and end of each event, in contrast,  has less need to explicitly define negative space.
 For example, consider a sequence with two notes, the first lasting 2 units, followed by 4 units of silence, followed by the second note lasting 1 unit.
 A step-based representation would use 7 steps and four of them would be empty.